-The First Ascent Guide Glove from Eddie Bauer is built for function and form with an accent on esthetic.
+The Eddie Bauer Guide Gloves are built for function and form with an accent on esthetic.
 The goat ( I think that’s what it is) leather has been soft and supple from the first time I put them on, yet they have held up to the rigors of on-mountain work, snowmobile tow rides in the backcountry and full moon powder parties.

-Overall if you are looking for a tough, durable, and warm pair of gloves to add to your kit be sure to try on a pair of Eddie Bauer First Ascent Guide Gloves ($115.49), your hands will thank you!
+Overall if you are looking for a tough, durable, and warm pair of gloves to add to your kit be sure to try on a pair of Eddie Bauer First Ascent Guide Gloves ($149.99), your hands will thank you!